 The combination of the isolation and stress associated with being a caregiver can lead to more serious conditions like depression, a mental condition that increases your risk of developing dementia.

-It is essential that you take a break from being a caregiver once in a while.
+It is essential that you find respite.
+Take a break from being a caregiver once in a while.
 Fight the urge to identify solely with your role as a spouse or loved one—just because you share an intimate bond with the elder you're caring for doesn't mean that you don't deserve a break.

 Engaging in activities like yoga, exercise, hobbies, anything social, etc. will serve to rejuvenate your mind and stave off the depression and stress that can contribute to your risk of developing dementia.